 3. You can take a pack of numbered giving envelopes which we provide.
 These enable us to claim an additional sum from the HMRC – 25% of what you give – if you are a UK taxpayer (see below).

-4. A collection is offered at all Sunday services and there are wooden plates as you come in for this purpose.
+4. A collection is made at all Sunday services and there are wooden plates as you come in for this purpose.
 We do not pass the plate around in our services.

 5. You may also like to consider making a donation to All Saints’ in your will.
 Please ask your solicitor when you make or change your will, or ask the Treasurer for more information.

-If you would like to send us a cheque, please make it payable to All Saints’ Preston on Tees.
+If you would like to give by cheque, please make it payable to All Saints’ Preston on Tees.

-If you have any questions on these or other ways of giving, please e-mail our Treasurer, or write to her at: All Saints’ Church, 22 Dunottar Avenue, Eaglescliffe, Stockton on Tees TS16 0AB.
+If you have any questions on these or other ways of giving, please e-mail our Treasurer, or write to the Treasurer, All Saints’ Church, 22 Dunottar Avenue, Eaglescliffe, Stockton on Tees TS16 0AB.